 I don't know if many in the BJP were surprised by the result.
-Sure, India's principal national Opposition party would have been happier if they hadn't been pipped to the lead Opposition status by the JD-S. Equally, they rightly worry about the ground ceded not only to a resurgent Congress, but even the HDK-led JD-S, among the usually more discerning urban voters.
+Sure, India's principal national Opposition party would have been happier if not pipped to the #2 status by an HDK led JD-S. Equally, they rightly worry about the ground ceded, not only to a resurgent Congress but even the JD-S, in the usually more discerning urban vote.
 Yet, the saffron dream had gone sour in their fabled 'Gateway to the South' a lot earlier.
-Naturally, their otherwise feisty spokespersons tried their utmost to minimize airtime on Karnataka results, focusing debate in national media on the scam-battered Centre.
+Naturally, their feisty spokespersons tried their utmost to minimize airtime on Karnataka results, focusing debate in national media on the scam-battered Centre.
 (That a bumbling UPA-2 continues to provide grist to these windmills, has more to it than meets the eye; but that is another - and far more sordid - story!)

 Does the Congress have enough to rejoice in its Vidhan Soudha victory?
 I would call it a mixed bag.
 Faced with the possibility of a rout in Andhra, and reverses expected in TN, the UPA is desperately looking at key states to make up its losses.
 As things stand, it comes up woefully short.
 That, incidentally is the likely reason for the unashamed wooing of a Nitish in Bihar despite a 'committed' Laloo ji with his Barkis-is-willin' messages.
 One hears of a personal subtext too in Shri Chidambaram's new-found bonhomie with the Bihar strongman; a fact that the Congress High Command may be unwilling to admit publicly.
 At any rate, gains in Karnataka help, but need to be seen in the context of its relatively small 28 MP size in Lok Sabha arithmetic.